gLeitao/trips_challenge/README.md

 After successfully deploying the infrastructure, please follow the below instructions:
  - Create a secret with the name dev/trips-db in the Secret Manager containing the access information for Redshift (username, password, host).
 The information can be found at https://us-east-2.console.aws.amazon.com/secretsmanager/listsecrets.
  - Create endpoints for the Redshift and Secret Manager resources that point to the default AWS VPC.
 This will enable the Glue scripts to access these resources, otherwise, it will result in errors while running the job.
 The endpoints can be created at https://us-east-2.console.aws.amazon.com/vpc/#Endpoints.
+ - Create the schemas and tables related to the project, which can be found in the folder [scripts/redshift/ddl](scripts/redshift/ddl).
+You can use the query editor v2 at this link https://us-east-2.console.aws.amazon.com/sqlworkbench/home?region=us-east-2#/client, or any other SQL client to access the Redshift cluster.

 ## Running the ETL
 To run the ETL process, go to the scripts/upload folder and execute the following command: